cotton6/COTTON-size-does-matter/code/README.md

 ```

 ## preprocessing
-This folder contain all the code for preprocessing.
+This folder contains all the code for preprocessing.

 ## main
-This folder contain all the code for training and inference.
+This folder contains all the code for training and inference.